Review: Astell&Kern AK USB-C Dual DAC – Fuller Audio via Tiny Technology

 The USB-C DUAL DAC (digital-to-analog) Cable essentially achieves the same function as the Lightning to 3.5mm connector that Apple was compelled to develop and ship in the hundreds of millions after they abandoned the headphone jack on the iPhone 7 back in 2016.

-That being said, the Astell&Kern USB-C DUAL DAC Cable is a whole lot more than just a way to connect your favourite wired headphones to your Google Pixel 5 or Samsung S21 thanks to the Dual DAC circuits and the customised 4-core cable.
+That being said, the Astell&Kern USB-C DUAL DAC Cable is a whole lot more than just a way to connect your favorite wired headphones to your Google Pixel 5 or Samsung S21 thanks to the Dual DAC circuits and the customized 4-core cable.

 In order to create such a small device, micro resistors and tantalum capacitors, exclusively created for Astell&Kern have been used.
 The dual DACs are paired brilliantly with an analog amplifier for each of the Left and Right audio channels to provide true audio playback so you can feel the live, warm and clear sound without distortion.
 This crystal clear and full sound is also possible as the USB-C DUAL DAC Cable draws power for the amplifier from your device.
 A small white LED indicates when the cable is powered-up.